 Interactive habitat projects (2011-2016)- click on a purple dot or line to see the specific habitat project details

-Trout class layer – Trout class layer provides insight into the type of the fishery by identifying trout stream classifications.
+Trout class layer – The trout class layer provides insight into the type of fishery by identifying trout stream classifications.

 For additional recreational activities on Public Lands please visit Public Access Lands Map.

 The web map server might be down temporarily.
 Please try again in a few minutes.
 This web mapping application is powered by Geocortex Essentials middleware and provides a robust intuitive platform to display geometry, perform spatial analysis and create custom maps.
 Microsoft Silverlight plug-in must be loaded on the computer for Geocortex Essentials to open.
 Get the free download [exit DNR].